 Cognitive flexibility

-Verganti (2017) introduced the case of Nest Labs developed a novel thermostat without manual temperature controls.
-Nest Labs could start with the idea-generation process through the intrinsic values and goals of Tony Fadell and Mat Rogers who are its founders.
-On the other hand, the competitors in the thermostat industry were adherent to the past solution that people want to control their home temperature with a digital, programmable thermostat and, subsequently, lost their market share.
-This case allows us to understand how individuals have cognitive inflexibility.
+Verganti (2017) introduced the case of Nest Labs on his study, an HVAC company who developed a novel thermostat that doesn’t use manual temperature controls.
+Nest Labs could start its idea-generation process through the personal intrinsic values and goals of Tony Fadell and Mat Rogers—the founders.
+On the other hand, competitors in the thermostat industry were adherents of the past interface, which allowed people to control their home temperature with a digital and programmable thermostat.
+Subsequently, they lost a considerable market share amount.
+The Nest Labs case shows us how individuals have cognitive inflexibility.

-The inclusion enhances cognitive flexibility.
+Inclusion enhances cognitive flexibility.
 Cognitive flexibility is defined as “a person’s (a) awareness of communication alternatives, (b) willingness to adapt to the situation, and (c) self-efficacy in being flexible” (Martin and Rubin, 1995, p.
-623), and enable an employee to assess a broad range of information and consider a number of alternatives before making a decision.
-To satisfy the inclusion enable the employees to have a distinctive self-concept (Jansen et al., 2014), and to have different views with organizational dominant one and they are valued and respected by other employees (Chung et al., 2020).
+623).
+Cognitive flexibility enables an employee to consider alternatives from a broad range of information, and then evaluate from those options before choosing the final decision.
+To follow inclusion theory, organizations must enable employees to have a distinctive self-concept (Jansen et al., 2014).
+Employees must also strive to have different perspectives from the dominant organizational view, in doing so, they will be valued and respected by other employees (Chung et al., 2020).
 Therefore, the following hypothesis can be formulated:

 Hypothesis 3.
 Inclusion has a positive effect on cognitive flexibility.